Prit04/RHUL-Final-Year-Project/diary.md

 ### 15/10/2024

 Today i looked at some potential free assets that i can use for the UI, however still undecided on which to go for.
 I have created a 3D player with a mesh and collison nodes, I will now add functonalilty to these.
 I also attempt to do the player movement and try to attempt the above style camera.
+<br /> <br />I have creeated a basic rudimentary movement script for the player.
+I will work on the camera and test to see if it works.